awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_create.md

 1. Choose **Create account**\.

 1. Type the name that you want to assign to the account\.
-This will help you distinguish the account later from all other accounts in the organization, and is separate from the IAM alias or the email name of the owner\.
+This helps you distinguish the account from all other accounts in the organization, and is separate from the IAM alias or the email name of the owner\.

 1. Type the email address for the owner of the new account\.
 This must be unique to this account, because it can be used to sign in as the root user of the account\.

-1. \(Optional\) Specify the name to be assigned to the IAM role that is automatically created in the new account\.
+1. \(Optional\) Specify the name to assign to the IAM role that is automatically created in the new account\.
 This role grants the organization's master account permission to access the newly created member account\.
-If you do not specify a name, AWS Organizations gives the role a default name of `OrganizationAccountAccessRole`\.
+If you don't specify a name, AWS Organizations gives the role a default name of `OrganizationAccountAccessRole`\.
 **Important**
 Remember this role name\.
 You need it later to grant access to the new account for IAM users in the master account\.